Nightfury2062/java_assign02/README.txt

 This project implements an enhanced **Transportation Fleet Management System (Assignment 2)** using advanced Java OOP and Collections Framework concepts.
 It builds upon Assignment 1 by introducing sorting, searching, and collection-based data management features in `FleetManager` and `Main`.

-The system demonstrates inheritance, polymorphism, abstract classes, interfaces, exception handling, and now extensively uses Java Collections such as `List`, `Set`, `Map`, and `Comparator`.
+The system demonstrates inheritance, polymorphism, abstract classes, interfaces, exception handling, and now extensively uses Java Collections such as `ArrayList`, `Set`, 'TreeSet', `Map`, and `Comparator`.

 ## New Additions in Assignment 2